-return statistics about mapped/unmapped reads per chromosome as they are stored in the index.
+return statistics about mapped/unmapped reads per chromosome as they are stored in the index, similarly to the statistics printed by the samtools idxstats command.

 Returns a list of records for each chromosome.
 Each record has the attributes 'contig', 'mapped', 'unmapped' and 'total'.